Learning to Play Two-Player Perfect-Information Games without Knowledge: Data Use in Game Learning

 \subsection{Tree Learning}

-As we saw in Section~\ref{subsec:RW-Apprentissage-de-fonctions}, tree learning consists in learning the value of the states of the partial game tree obtained at the end of the game.
-Root learning consists in learning the values of the states of the sequence of states of the game (the value of each state is its value in the search tree).
-Terminal learning consists in learning the values of the sequence of states of the game but the value of each state is the value of the terminal state of the game (i.e. the gain of the game).
-Data to learn after each game, can be modified by some optional data processing methods, such as experience replay (see Section~\ref{subsec:RW-Apprentissage-de-fonctions}).
-The learning phase uses a particular update method so that the adaptive evaluation function fit the chosen data.
+As we saw in Section~\ref{subsec:RW-Apprentissage-de-fonctions}, tree learning consists in learning the value of the states of the search tree.
+However, our tree learning technique has two main differences with classic tree learning (in addition to the generalization to reinforcement learning without knowledge).
+On the one hand, the learning phase is carried out only after each game (and not after each search, i.e. not after each action play).
+On the other hand, the data of the non-terminal leaves of the tree are not learned.
+Thus learning is performed on the partial game tree obtained at the end of the game from which the non-terminal leaves have been removed.
+It drastically reduces the number of data to learn and avoids an overlearning effect: our version significantly changes the learning performance.
+As a reminder, root learning consists in learning the values of the states of the sequence of states of the match (the value of each state is its value in the search tree).
+Terminal learning consists in learning the values of the sequence of states of the match but the value of each state is the value of the terminal state of the match (i.e. the gain of the match).
+To generalize tree learning and root learning, in a manner similar to the use of terminal learning in the AlphaZero framework, data to learn after each game can be modified by some optional data processing methods, such as experience replay (which involves learning a sample of previous matches instead of just learning the entire data from the previous match).
+In addition, the learning phase uses a particular update method so that the adaptive evaluation function fit the chosen data.
 The adaptation of tree learning, root learning, and terminal learning are given respectively in Algorithm~\ref{alg:tree-learning}, Algorithm~\ref{alg:root-learning}, and Algorithm~\ref{alg:terminal-learning}.
-In this article, we use experience replay as data processing method (see Algorithm~\ref{alg:exp_replay} ; its parameter are the memory size $\mu$ and the sampling rate $\sigma$).
-In addition, we use a stochastic gradient descent as update method (see Algorithm~\ref{alg:sgd} ; its parameter is $B$ the batch size).
+The data processing method Experience replay is described in Algorithm~\ref{alg:exp_replay} (its parameter are the memory size $\mu$ and the sampling rate $\sigma$).
+In addition, we use in this article a stochastic gradient descent as update method (see Algorithm~\ref{alg:sgd} ; its parameter is $B$ the batch size).
 Formally, in Algorithm~\ref{alg:tree-learning}, Algorithm~\ref{alg:root-learning}, and Algorithm~\ref{alg:terminal-learning}, we have: processing($D)$ is experience\_replay($D$, $\mu$, $\sigma$) and update($\hadapt$, $D$) is stochastic\_gradient\_descent($\hadapt$, $D$, $B$).
-Finally, we use $\epsilon$-greedy as default action selection method (i.e. action\_selection($s$, $S$, $T$) is $\epsilon$-greedy($s$, $T.v'$) ($T$ stores the children value function $v'$ ; see Algorithm~\ref{alg:e-greedy})).
+Finally, we use $\epsilon$-greedy as default action selection method (i.e. action\_selection($s$, $S$, $T$) is $\epsilon$-greedy($s$, $T.v$) (see Algorithm~\ref{alg:e-greedy} ; recall that $T$ stores the children value function $v$)).